 About Result Length (802.11b/g DSSS/CCK/PBCC)

-Default: Refer to DSSS/CCK/PBCC Preset to Standard table
+DSSS/CCK/PBCC Preset to Standard table

-Range: 250,000 chips maximum
+Refer to250,000 chips maximum

 Result Length specifies the total number of chips included in the acquired and demodulated data.
-There are two modes of selecting the Result Length analysis data: Automatic and Manual:
+There are two modes of selecting the Result Length analysis data:

-Maximum Result Length: When Automatic is selected, Maximum Result Length specifies the maximum number of chips that can be included in the measurement result length.
+When (Default) is selected, the VSA automatically determines the measurement result length.
+The result length is determined by comparing the input signals chip length to the: When is selected, specifies the maximum number of chips that can be included in the measurement result length.
 The number of chips is rounded to the nearest whole number of data symbols, as determined from the input signals data rate and modulation format.

-Manual: When the Manual check box is selected, this specifies the measurement result length in chips.
-The number of chips is rounded to the nearest whole number of data symbols, as determined from the input signal's data rate and modulation format.
-The VSA ignores the input burst chip length and uses the Manual chip length.
+data rate and modulation format.
+The VSA ignores the input burst chip length and uses the chip length.
 The VSA will use this value even if it is longer than the measured signals burst length.

 The result length includes the PLCP Physical layer convergence protocol Preamble and Header.
 For bursts that use the long format preamble, the first 1584 chips are preamble and the next 528 chips are header, so the data segment of the burst starts at chip number 2112.
 For bursts that use the short format preamble, the first 792 chips are preamble and the next 264 chips are header, so the data segment of the burst starts at chip number 1056.
 The PLCP header specifies the length of the data segment of the burst in microseconds.
 This value must be multiplied by 11 to get the length of the Data segment of the burst in chips.